 It’s normal for a garage to turn into a glorified storage closet, holding everything from Christmas decorations to child’s toys.
 Designate time to clean your garage so you know what to keep, what to throw away and what needs a good dusting.
 With a clean garage, you can utilize the space to its fullest potential.
-Make sure your cars are out of the garage to clean it.

 First, analyze your possessions.
 You’re going to put them into three categories: 1) Items to keep 2) Items to throw away and 3) Items to give away.
 Once you’ve sorted all of your belongings, throw away your second pile.
 If it’s in disrepair or you never use it, chances are no one else will use it either.
 Let the items you need stay put, and make a plan for your giveaway items.
 You can give them to charity and receive a green tax credit, or you can hold a yard sale or sell the items online.
 To learn more about green tax credits, read: Green Tax Credits: It’s Easy & Rewarding To Be Green!